rossrobino/ovr/.changeset/pretty-bags-write.md

 remove(memo)!: Removes `Memo` from the library.

-BREAKING CHANGE: See this [blog post](https://blog.robino.dev/posts/simple-memo) if you need to implement your own.
+BREAKING CHANGE: See this [blog post](https://blog.robino.dev/posts/simple-memo) if you want to implement your own.